 Does the Confucius Institute have a Board, and if so, who are the Board members?

 The Board of Directors is chaired by Nancy A. Gutierrez, Dean of the College of Liberal Arts & Sciences at UNC Charlotte.
 Board members include from UNC Charlotte Chancellor Philip Dubois, Provost Joan Lorden, and Assistant Provost for International Programs Joel Gallegos; from Shanxi University President Suotang Jia, General Party Secretary Shuai Shi, Foreign Affairs Director Guodong Yu, and Vice President Jun Yang; and from the community Carolinas Asian-American Chamber of Commerce Chairman John Chen, Wells Fargo Vice President Ed Yu and YHO Consulting CEO Ynez Olshausen.

 A Faculty advisory group also provides guidance.
 This group comprises UNC Charlotte faculty with relevant expertise.
 The Confucius Institute is housed in one of our academic departments, the Department of Languages and Culture Studies in the College of Liberal Arts & Sciences.
 The chair of that department supervises the Confucius Institute.

 What is the role of the Board?

 The Board is established to govern the Confucius Institute.
-The Board of Directors will be responsible for assessing and approving the Confucius Institute’s development plans, annual plans, annual reports, project implementation schemes, budget proposals, final financial accounts.
-The Board shall also be responsible for appointing and dismissing Directors and Deputy Directors of the Confucius Institute.
+The Board of Directors is responsible for assessing and approving the Confucius Institute’s development plans, annual plans, annual reports, project implementation schemes, budget proposals, and final financial accounts.
+The Board is responsible for appointing and dismissing Directors of the Confucius Institute.

-Where will the UNC Charlotte Confucius Institute be physically located?
+Where is the UNC Charlotte Confucius Institute physically located?

-The Confucius Institute will be located in the Department of Languages and Culture Studies on the top floor of the College of Education Building on the main UNC Charlotte campus.
+The Confucius Institute is located in the Department of Languages and Culture Studies on the top floor of the Cato College of Education Building on the main UNC Charlotte campus.